ProgrammerHasan/django-personal-website/README.md

 # Python Django-personal-website
 Portfolio website with Django on a backend http://mehedihasan.dev

 This is a Django-based personal website I created for myself.
 The current theme from my previous portfolio website.
 I am releasing the full source code for the site so that others may benefit from the code I've written.
-Live example is here

 # Installation and Running
 Run the command git clone <repository-url> to have this repository locally in your computer